Hyper-parameter Tuning for Adversarially Robust Models: HPT for Robust Models: Challenges and Opportunities

-The results show that adopting different HP settings in the 2 phases can lead to significant error reductions for all the 3 optimization criteria.
+The results show that adopting different HP settings in the two phases can lead to significant error reductions for all the three optimization criteria.
 The peak gains extend up to approx. 30\% and are achieved for the case of ResNet18 with (relatively) large values of $\epsilon$ and when allocating a low percentage of epochs to AT (\%RAT=30\%).
 Overall, the geometric means of the \% error reduction (across all models and settings of $\epsilon$ and \%RAT) is 9\%, 5\%, and 6\% for the Error, AdvError, and MeanError criterion, respectively.

-Next, Figure~\ref{fig:cdf_acc_red1} considers a different perspective, which aims to quantify the benefits achieved by separately optimizing the HP of the AT phase (vs. using for the AT phase the same HPs settings in common with the ST phase), assuming to have executed an initial ST phase using any of the possible HPs settings.
-Specifically, we report the Cumulative Distribution Function (CDF) of the percentage of error reduction (for each of the 3 target optimization metrics), when allowing the use of the same or different common HPs settings for the 2 phases and while varying the remaining (non-common) HPs, namely \%RAT, \%AE, and $\alpha$.
-These results allow us to highlight that by independently tuning the HPs of the 2 training stages, the model's quality can be enhanced by up to approx. 80\%, 43\%, and 56\%, when minimizing the standard, adversarial, or mean error, resp.
+Next, Figure~\ref{fig:cdf_acc_red1} provides a different perspective in order to quantify the benefits achieved by separately optimizing the HP of the AT phase (vs. using for the AT phase the same HPs settings in common with the ST phase), assuming to have executed an initial ST phase using any of the possible HPs settings.
+Specifically, we report the Cumulative Distribution Function (CDF) of the percentage of error reduction (for each of the three target optimization metrics), when allowing the use of the same or different common HP settings for the two phases and while varying the remaining (non-common) HPs, namely \%RAT, \%AE, and $\alpha$.
+These results allow us to highlight that by independently tuning the HPs of the two training stages, the model's quality is enhanced by up to approx. 80\%, 43\%, and 56\%, when minimizing the standard, adversarial, or mean error, resp.